 Christians in Egypt

-2011 was a year of upheaval and violence in Egypt, beginning with the January Revolution, when mass demonstrations led to the resignation of President Hosni Mubarak in February.
-His 30-year regime had been marked by repression and corruption.
-Christians’ initial hope that their situation would improve was replaced by fear after extremist Muslims, notably the ultraconservative Salafis, attacked Christians’ homes and businesses and set church buildings on fire.
-President Mubarak had banned extremist groups, but after the revolution hundreds of Salafis returned to Egypt from abroad and some were released from prison.
+President Hosni Mubarak resigned in February 2011, following the January Revolution, and in June 2011 Muslim Brotherhood candidate Mohammed Morsi won the presidential election.
+Christians hoped their situation would improve but extremist Muslims attacked their homes and businesses and set church buildings on fire – President Mubarak had banned extremist groups, but hundreds of Salafis returned to Egypt from abroad and some were released from prison.

-(Assist News, BBC, Christian Solidarity Worldwide, Compass Direct News, Irish Times, Middle East Concern, Morning Star News, Sat-7, Telegraph, World Watch Monitor)
+(Assist News, BBC, Christian Solidarity Worldwide, Compass Direct News, Irish Times, Middle East Concern, Morning Star News, Sat-7, Telegraph, Watani, World Watch Monitor)

 Church in Chains in Action